Post ICBM test, US and Asian allies impose new sanctions on North Korea

 Story highlights

-The US Treasury Department on Thursday named the sanctioned individuals.
-They are: Jon Il Ho, Yu Jin, and Kim Su Gil.
-The European Union has already imposed sanctions on them.

-The South Korean foreign ministry has put sanctions on seven other individuals including a Singaporean and a Taiwanese, and eight entities.
+The South Korean foreign ministry has also put sanctions on seven other individuals, including a Singaporean and a Taiwanese, and eight entities.
 The US already has them under sanctions.

-Japan also designated three entities and an individual for new sanctions, Japan's foreign ministry said, including the Lazarus Group suspected of carrying out cyberattacks.
+Japan also designated an individual and three entities, including the Lazarus Group suspected of carrying out cyberattacks, for new sanctions, Japan's foreign ministry said.

-The latest sanctions follow a Nov.
-18 ICBM test by North Korea, part of a record-breaking spate of more than 60 missile launches this year, and amid concerns that it may be about to resume nuclear weapons testing, which has been suspended since 2017.
+The latest sanctions follow an ICBM test by North Korea on November 18, part of a record-breaking spate of more than 60 missile launches this year, and amid concerns that it may be about to resume nuclear weapons testing, which has been suspended since 2017.

-A Treasury statement said Jon Il Ho and Yu Jin played major roles in the development of weapons of mass destruction while serving as vice director and director, respectively, of the North Korea's Munitions Industry Department.
+A US treasury department statement said Jon Il Ho and Yu Jin played major roles in the development of weapons of mass destruction while serving as vice director and director, respectively, of the North Korea's Munitions Industry Department.

-It said Kim Su Gil served as director of the Korean People's Army General Political Bureau from 2018 to 2021 and oversaw implementation of decisions related to the WMD program.
+It said Kim Su Gil served as director of the Korean People's Army General Political Bureau from 2018 to 2021 and oversaw implementation of decisions related to the weapon of mass destruction (WMD) programme.

 (With inputs from agencies)